FUNDED COAs & HOAs

 What happens once Axiom recovers delinquent amounts?

-Beyond the initial working capital amount, all of the remaining assessments we recover are returned to the Association, payable within fourteen (14) days of closing the account.
+Beyond the initial working capital amount, all of the remaining assessments we recover are returned to the Association, payable within twenty one (21) days of closing the account.

 How is Axiom able to successfully recover delinquent assessments from accounts on which others have been unable to recover?